-(d) Loads for Additions to Existing Installations.

-- (1) Dwelling Units.
+- (d) Loads for Additions to Existing Installations. - (1) Dwelling Units.
 Loads for structural additions to an existing dwelling unit or to a previously unwired portion of an existing dwelling unit, either of which exceeds 500 square feet (46.5 sq m), shall be computed in accordance with (b) above.
 Loads for new circuits or extended circuits in previously wired dwelling units shall be computed in accordance with either (b) or (c) above. - 220-4.
 Branch Circuits Required.
 Branch circuits for lighting and for appliances, including motor-operated appliances, shall be provided to supply the loads computed in accordance with Section 220-3.
 In addition, branch circuits shall be provided for specific loads not covered by Section 220-3 where required elsewhere in this Code; for small appliance loads as specified in (b) below; and for laundry loads as specified in (c) below. - (a) Number of Branch Circuits.
 The minimum number of branch circuits shall be determined from the total computed load and the size or rating of the circuits used.
 In all installations the number of circuits shall be sufficient to supply the load served.
-In no case shall the load on any circuit exceed the maximum specified by Section 210-22.

-(b) Small Appliance Branch Circuits - Dwelling Unit.
+In no case shall the load on any circuit exceed the maximum specified by Section 210-22. - (b) Small Appliance Branch Circuits Dwelling Unit.
+In addition to the number of branch circuits determined in accordance with (a) above, two or more 20-ampere small appliance branch circuits shall be provided for all receptacle outlets specified by Section 210-52 for the small appliance loads.